 The video below suggests expressions for starting a letter on any topic, in any situation whether you are initiating the correspondence or replying to someone's letter.
 Dixie thinks it can even help overcome writer's block.

 But if you are pressed for time (aren't we all nowadays?!)
-Dixie invites you to watch a short presentation below which has the essentials of business letters covered quite well just in 15 slides.
+Dixie invites you to watch a short presentation below which has the essentials of business letters covered just in 15 slides.

 Dixie invites you to check out some other business letter basics that haven't been included in the above presentation: